 Her grass-roots organizing is relentless, her message is clear, and her opponent, 16-year incumbent Martin Dilan has few accomplishments to show in the speedily gentrifying district that includes parts of Bushwick, Williamsburg, Greenpoint, Cypress Hills, City Line, East New York, Bedford-Stuyvesant, and Brownsville.

-A Colombian immigrant, Salazar moved with her family as a baby to South Florida where her American mother raised her and her brother.
+An American citizen, Salazar settled with her family as a baby in South Florida where her American mother raised her and her brother after moving between the U.S. and Colombia, the home country of Salazar’s father.
 In 2009, Salazar moved to New York to attend Columbia University, where she managed 30-hour work weeks on top of her studies to pay rent and cover living expenses.
 Her activism and class consciousness began in Harlem after a winter without heat when she and her neighbors decided to confront their negligent landlord.
 Salazar led a rent strike, which after three months helped the tenants win concessions in housing court.
 However, only a few months later, the landlord pushed Salazar out with a rent hike.

 “We won because we fought collectively,” she told The Intercept, “and that was amazing.
 But it also made clear that if you want to change a systemic problem — and landlord negligence is absolutely a systemic problem — then you need a systemic solution.
 And that comes from policy.”